I2-Framework/i2-message/README.md

 * None

 ## Getting started
 Messages are POJOs (Plain Old Java Objects) which you send using a `MessageBus` to subscribers  who receive these messages.
-There is virtually no setup or tear down.
+There is very little to no setup or tear down.

 First we setup a subscriber which is any method in our example object that is annotated with `@Subscribe` annotation.
 This method will be called and our POJO message object will be *injected*.
 By convention, the first not-annotated method parameter is expected to be the message parameter.
 The class type of the *message* parater determines the types messages to be received.